rabs664/Amstrad-CPC-Z80-DART/README.md

 ## Testing
 The Z80 DART board has been built and simple testing has been completed on an Amstrad CPC 6128.

 Note testing was completed with a Z80 CTC board for the baud clock generation.
+The Amstrad Clock can be used as a baud clock but this will result in a non standard baud rate.

 Note also an FTDI Serial Adapter was used to connect to a putty session.